 Strengthen Your Business Reputation

 Position your organization as a leader in understanding social issues of today and the betterment of society as a whole.
-Valuing gender equity in the workplace creates a beacon for top talent.
+Valuing diversity & inclusion in the workplace creates a beacon for top talent.

-You know your organization could do better at meeting a more gender balanced workforce, but how do you present a case to your C-suite that will make them pay attention?
+You know your organization could do better at meeting a more diverse & inclusive workforce, but how do you present a case to your C-suite that will make them pay attention?

 Traditionally, men dominate decision making in many work environments

-EVERYONE benefits when there is gender equity at all levels, including upper management.
+EVERYONE benefits when there is diversity & inclusion at all levels, including upper management.
 And it’s at this level, the C-suite, where, historically, women have been missing.

 There is increasing stakeholder (government, society) momentum to include women in organizations.